dfinity/stable-structures/README.md

 A collection of scalable data structures for the [Internet Computer](https://internetcomputer.org) that persist across upgrades.

-Stable stuctures are designed to directly use stable memory as the backing store, allowing them to grow to GiBs in size without the need for `pre_upgrade`/`post_upgrade` hooks.
+Stable structures are designed to use stable memory as the backing store, allowing them to grow to gigabytes in size without the need for `pre_upgrade`/`post_upgrade` hooks.

 ## Background

-The conventional approach to canister state persistence is to serialize the entire state to stable memory in the pre_upgrade hook and decode it back in the post_upgrade hook.
+The conventional approach to canister state persistence is to serialize the entire state to stable memory in the `pre_upgrade` hook and decode it back in the `post_upgrade` hook.
 This approach is easy to implement and works well for relatively small datasets.
 Unfortunately, it does not scale well and can render a canister non-upgradable.

 This library aims to simplify managing data structures directly in stable memory.
 For more information about the philosophy behind the library, see [Roman's tutorial on stable structures](https://mmapped.blog/posts/14-stable-structures.html).